SleepingShell/verkle-kzg/README.md

 Polynomials are usually presented in coefficient form $f(x) = a_0 + a_1x + a_2x^2...a_dx^{d-1}$.
 However, for the VCS it is more natural, and in fact more efficient, to represent these polynomials in *evaluation* form, which is to say simply the vector of data itself: $\overrightarrow{v} = <y_0, y_1,...,y_d>$ where we assume the domain (points of evaluation) are simply incrementing starting from 0, so $f(x_0) = y_0$.
 One can use Lagrange interpolation [[2]]([2]) to find the polynomial that intersects all points in $v$ with degree $d-1$.
 When the points of evaluation are at the $d$th roots of unity [[3]]([3]), the FFT [[4]]([4]) can be used to efficiently switch between these forms.

-**A note on polynomial division:** A polynomial is divisible by $X-z$ if it has a zero at $z$, and the converse is true in that if a polynomial is divisible by $X-z$ with no remainder, than it is zero at $z$.
+**A note on polynomial division:** A polynomial is divisible by $X-z$ if it has a zero at $z$, and the converse is true in that if a polynomial is divisible by $X-z$ with no remainder, then it is zero at $z$.

 ## Verkle Tree